nataliarusu/FaC-portfolio/learning/http.md

         });
     };

-9. Configure the options argument of the fetch method to make GET and POST requests
+## 5. Configure the options argument of the fetch method to make GET and POST requests

+        function sendRequest(url, method, data){
+            //second arg in fetch function is object where we set method POST or other methods, GET is default, we don't need to configure return fetch(url, {
+                method:method, //method from sendRequest assign to method in this obj parameter
+                body: JSON.stringify(data), //data from sendRequest we convert to JSON data by  JSON.stringify()
+                //in body data we send and it depends on server accept, can be file, binary, formData...
+                header: {
+                    'Content-Type': 'application/json'//tell API we have json data }

+        }).then(response =>{//we get our response obj from fetch as promise if(!response.ok){//!ok - means not 200 to 299 throw new Error('not 200-299');
+            }
+            return response.json();//convert stream to json
+            //it not just JSON.parse(), it also turns srteamed body(we have it on response obj) into snapshot
+            //we need to call respone.json() to convert response body streamed unparsed body to snapshot parsed body }).catch(err =>{alert(err)});
+        }

-10. Use the map array method to create a new array containing new values
+## 6. Use the map array method to create a new array containing new values

+        const updatedData = data.map(el=> el + ' countries population');

-11. Use the filter array method to create a new array with certain values removed
+## 7. Use the filter array method to create a new array with certain values removed

+        const smallPopulationCountries = data.filter(country=> country.population < 200000);

-12. Access DOM nodes using a variety of selectors
+## 8. Access DOM nodes using a variety of selectors

+        const form = document.querySelector('#form-search-country');
+        const redishEls = document.querySelectorAll('.red');
+        const nameEl = document.getElementById('country-name');
+        const li = document.querySelector("[id='1234']");

-13. Add and remove DOM nodes to change the content on the page
+## 9. Add and remove DOM nodes to change the content on the page

-14. Toggle the classes applied to DOM nodes to change their CSS properties
+## 10. Toggle the classes applied to DOM nodes to change their CSS properties
-15. Use consistent layout and spacing
+## 12. Use consistent layout and spacing
-16. Follow a spacing guideline to give our app a consistent feel
+## 13. Follow a spacing guideline to give our app a consistent feel
-17. Debug client side JS in our web browser
+## 14. Debug client side JS in our web browser
-18. Usr console.log() to help us debug our code
+## 15. Use console.log() to help us debug our code